uoe-digicat/DigiCAT/README.md

 To learn more about counterfactual analysis and the DigiCAT tool, please visit [our tutorial](https://uoe-digicat.github.io).
 Here you will find a comprehensive guide to the counterfactual analysis provided in our digital tool.

-## Contact:
+## Contact

-If you have any questions or feedback, we could love to hear from you!
+If you have any questions or feedback, please get in touch!

 Email: [uoe_digicat-group\@uoe.onmicrosoft.com](mailto:uoe_digicat-group@uoe.onmicrosoft.com)